puppetlabs/vanagon/README.md

 * `base` - Pure ssh backend; no teardown currently defined
 * `local` - Build on the local machine; platform name must match the local machine
 * `docker` - Builds in a docker container
-* `pooler` - Selects a vm from Puppet Labs' vm pooler to build on
+* `pooler` - Selects a vm from Puppet's internal vmpooler to build on
 * `hardware` - Build on a specific taget and lock it in redis
 * `ec2` - Build on a specific AWS instance.
+* `ABS` - Selects a vm from Puppet's internal Always-be-scheduling service to build on

 #### Flags